kuworking/kuworking-themes-workspace/packages/gatsby-theme-kuworking-core/README.md

 - Taking care of MDX processing
 - Pages, posts, tag categories
-- Implementing theme-ui and give `Styled.root` context to all (non-mdx) pages
+- Implementing theme-ui
 - Implementing robots.txt, SEO, RSS feeds, sitemap, google TAG manager, manifest, PWA and image processing (when applies)
-- Providing components for Disqus, Day/Night switch mode
+- Providing components for Day/Night switch mode, react-spring elements, custom hooks, custom lazy-loading of images, different providers, MailChimp, Disqus
-- With hooks to insert scripts and css files
-- Components to insert Google Map, Instagram, Pinterest, Youtube
-- Components for sharing content to Twitter, Pinterest and Facebook
-- Components for codepen, highlight.js and prism
-- Components for lazy loading of images

-* This does NOT uses Gatsby image processing libraries since I wasn't getting consistent results, and also to decouple the image processing from the online build step (very time consuming)

 ## 🔥 How to Use

-This theme on its own provides very little functionality and it is meant to be used as a dependency for other [kuworking themes](https://www.kuworking.com/themes)
+This theme is meant to be consumed by other themes [kuworking themes](https://www.kuworking.com/themes)

+## 🧡 Dependencies

+- gatsby
+- @emotion
+- @mdx-js
+- gatsby-plugin-feed
+- gatsby-plugin-google-tagmanager
+- gatsby-plugin-manifest
+- gatsby-plugin-offline
+- gatsby-plugin-react-helmet
+- gatsby-plugin-robots-txt": "1.5.0",
+- gatsby-plugin-sitemap
+- gatsby-plugin-theme-ui": "0.3.0",
+- gatsby-theme-kuworking-methods

-## 🏙 The Site
+## 🖖 The Site

 These themes are hosted in [www.kuworking.com](https://www.kuworking.com), a site about GatsbyJS and WordPress (in Spanish 🌞)